-For get about taxis and forget about trains.
+Forget about taxis and forget about trains if arriving at the airport.
 Not even Irish people can deal with their ridiculous prices.
 The only exception to this is the DART line within County Dublin which is great for seeing the coast or inter city trains when there is some sort of special deal on.
-Also, if there are 4 of you, a taxi can be quite reasonable, but if you are just 1 or 2 people, forget it.
+Also, if there are 4 of you, a taxi from the airport can be quite reasonable, but if you are just 1 or 2 people, take the bus instead

-Your best bet in Dublin is taking the bus.
+Your best bet in Dublin is taking the bus from the airport to the city centre.
 When you arrive at Dublin airport, you will be overwhelmed with options.
-The Aircoach -6 euro one way, the ‘Airport Express’ – 6 euro one way, 10 euro return, taxis (around 20-25 euro), inter city buses and last but definitely not least Dublin bus number 16.
+The Aircoach – 6 euro one way, the ‘Airport Express’ – 6 euro one way, 10 euro return, taxis (around 20-25 euro), inter city buses and last but definitely not least Dublin bus number 16.
 This is your cheapest option to get to the city centre, charging only 3.30 euro for a single journey.
 Important note: You must have correct change and they don’t accept notes!

 Hitchhiking is also a great option.
 I think Ireland is one of the last places in Europe where you will find it really easy to get a lift.
 This is especially true in the more rural areas in the middle and the West of Ireland, where some people (not very many, but a few) can no longer rely on regular bus services on thus rely on the kindness of strangers instead.
 Be sure to check out the HitchWiki Guide to Ireland for good places to catch a ride.